 - Bake 55 to 60 minutes, or until a toothpick inserted in center comes out dry.
 Let cool 15 minutes, then invert and finish cooling on wire rack.

-We've got even more easy Amish recipes for you to enjoy.
+- We've got even more easy Amish recipes for you to enjoy.
 Just check out our collections: Amish Recipes for Breakfast, Classic Amish Casserole Recipes, and Classic Amish Dessert Recipes.

 Did You Know?
-Traditional Amish Friendship Bread was baked to share with family and friends as a thoughtful, handmade gift.
-Anything that has to sit for ten days to make, you know is filled with lots of thought and love!
-Some people refer to it as an "edible chain letter" because of how it is passed along and shared.
+Some people refer to Amish Friendship Bread as an "edible chain letter" because of how it is passed along and shared.
 It begins with a starter (dough) of flour, sugar, yeast, and water or milk.
-Then it is left to ferment.
+Then, it is left to ferment.
 After almost two weeks, the starter is divided into four equal parts.
 The baker keeps one part for themselves, and then shares the other three parts with friends, and they repeat the process with what they are given.
 The cool thing is, with the starter you can make other baked goods besides friendship bread like muffins, cakes, or biscuits.
 It's the gift that keeps on giving!